of turtles

 The importance and value of sea turtles as tourist attractions is increasing in the world as the tourism industry seeks to enrich the traditional “sun, sea, and sand” experience.
 North Cyprus is no exception to this.

-rEPORT INJURED OR DEAD SPECIES
+REPORT INJURED OR DEAD SPECIES

+Each year many marine turtles wash up dead on the beaches.
+We make every effort to record these stranded individuals.
 If you find a stranded turtle in North Cyprus please report to us.